 The Evil Dead

-Budget: $200,000 It’s kind of hard to imagine Vince Vaughn starring in a movie with a budget with less than $1 million, but back in the 1990s, he wasn’t exactly the A-lister he is today.
-He and Jon Favreau starred as two wannabe actors in Hollywood trying to live life in the fast lane, after moving to Los Angeles from New York City.
+It’s kind of hard to imagine Vince Vaughn starring in a movie with a budget of less than $1 million, but back in the 1990s, he wasn’t exactly the A-lister he is today.
+He and Jon Favreau starred as two wannabe actors in Hollywood trying to live life in the fast lane after moving to Los Angeles from New York City.
 The dark comedy was filmed with a modest $200,000 budget but ended up making about $25 million at the box office.